datajerk/ctf-write-ups/damctf2021/sir-marksalot/README.md

 > As stated in the Summary above, I'm not going to use shellcode, but all ROP.
 >
-> I'm sure the other write ups will use shellcode, in short, the path to shellcode is a leak above the maze.
+> I'm sure the other write-ups will use shellcode, in short, the path to shellcode is a leak above the maze.

 ### Decompile with Ghidra